-In 1947, Dr. Claire Louise Caudill, with her nurse, Susie Halbleib, set up a physician practice in her native town of Morehead.
+In 1947, Dr. Claire Louise Caudill, with her nurse, Susie Halbleib, set up a physician practice in her native Morehead.
 Visiting patients in their homes and delivering babies occupied much of her time.
 It has been estimated that during her life, Dr. Louise (as she was called) delivered over 8,000 babies.
 Because there was no hospital, persons with more than minor ailments were sent to Lexington, Ashland or Cincinnati.
 To assure good medical care for the people of the area, Dr. Louise began her crusade to build a hospital in Morehead.
-Through her leadership and determination, and with the aid of the Northeast Kentucky Hospital Foundation, other farsighted citizens, and the Sisters of Notre Dame of Covington, Kentucky, the hospitalplans gained support.
+Through Dr. Caudill's leadership and determination, she gained sponsorship from the Sisters of Notre Dame - Covington Province.
+Along with the aid of the Northeast Kentucky Hospital Foundation and other farsighted citizens, the hospital concept became a reality.

 Expansions in 1972, 1980 and 1994 added beds and services.
 From 1973 to 1991, primary care centers were established in Rowan, Menifee, Bath, Carter and Elliott counties.
-In 1971 Home Health Services began to meet the needs of homebound patients ineight surrounding counties.
-With each expansion and added service, the staff at St. Claire Regional strengthens its commitment to provide quality healthcare in a caring environment through the living of its mission:
+In 1971 home health services began to meet the needs of homebound patients in eight surrounding counties.
+With each expansion and added service, the staff at St. Claire HealthCare strengthens its commitment to provide quality healthcare in a caring environment through the living of its mission:

 "To proclaim God's goodness through a healing ministry to the people of Eastern Kentucky."